Former DEA official admits to posing as CIA agent in fraud scheme

 Courtney, 44, defrauded at least a dozen companies of over $4.4 million by posing as a Central Intelligence Agency officer, the Justice Department said in a statement.

-Courtney claimed that the companies needed to hire him to create what he described as “commercial cover” masking his supposed CIA affiliation, prosecutors said.
+Courtney told the companies they needed to hire him to create “commercial cover” masking his supposed CIA affiliation, prosecutors said.

+Courtney falsely told the companies, which were not identified in court documents, that they would be reimbursed for these salary payments to him, sometimes by the award of lucrative U.S. government contracts, prosecutors said.

+The Justice Department said Courtney “went to extraordinary lengths to perpetuate the illusion that he was a deep-cover operative,” including telling victims of the scheme that they were under surveillance by foreign intelligence services and directing them to sign fake nondisclosure agreements purportedly from the U.S. government.

+Courtney also created a fraudulent back story for himself, falsely claiming to have to served in the U.S. Army during the Gulf War and to have killed hundreds of people during combat, prosecutors said.

+Courtney also duped unidentified government officials into thinking he was participating in a covert intelligence operation, prosecutors said.
+He then used those officials as “unwitting props” that made him seem more legitimate, the Department said.

-O’Grady said he would hold a hearing later this year to determine Courtney’s prison sentence.
+O’Grady said he would hold a hearing in October to determine Courtney’s prison sentence.

-Reporting by Jan Wolfe; Editing by Chizu Nomiyama and Dan Grebler
+Reporting by Mark Hosenball and Jan Wolfe; Editing by Chizu Nomiyama and Dan Grebler